-So, taken by striking web site pictures and keen to also try some snowmobiling, I set off in late February with a small crowd of photo enthusiasts looking for some Aurora Borealis magic.
-I took my Nikon D7200, a Sigma 18-35 Art lens, a sturdy tripod and boarded a Finnair flight to the arctic circle.
-Once landed in Ivalo, I found a world of ice, snow and temperatures well below zero to greet me.
-Border formalities were dealt with quickly and a local driver sombrely escorted my small party and I to our lodge.
+So, taken by striking web pictures and keen to try some snowmobiling as well, I set off in late February for some Aurora magic.
+I packed my Nikon D7200, a Sigma 18-35 Art lens, a sturdy tripod, a few other essentials and boarded a Finnair flight from Gatwick to the great North.

 The Nellim guest house was comfortable and cosy.
-The food served was good (especially breakfast) and the day activities for guests had something for everyone to enjoy in the snowy Lapland landscape.
-From dog sledging to ice fishing, to cross country skiing there was enough to keep all amused.
-The snow mobiles were easy to ride, albeit bumpy, and offered the same sort of thrills an off road motorbike would.
+The food served was good (especially breakfast) and the day activities for guests had something for everyone to enjoy in the snow.
+Amongst the favourites were dog sledging, ice fishing and cross country skiing.

 1. It’s best to have a DSLR or equivalent with manual settings.

-The flexibility manual settings offer allows for vibrant, detailed images, similar to the ones used to advertise the northern lights on brochures, websites etc. When set correctly a DSLR yields instant results that require little or easy post processing on a computer.
+The manual settings available on a DSLR camera, along with a decent lens, permit easy vibrant, detailed images.
+When set up correctly a modern DSLR yields instant results that require little post processing on a computer.

 2. A “full frame” machine is preferable.

-A 35mm “full frame” format camera has a greater surface area sensor, bigger than most consumer grade machines.
-More light is consequently captured by the sensor every time the shutter is released.
-This allows lower shorter exposure times, lower ISO settings and usually less noise in pictures.
+A 35mm “full frame” format camera has a bigger sensor, bigger than most consumer grade machines.
+This allows for shorter exposures, lower ISO settings and consequently comparatively less grainy, noisy pictures.